ConcealNetwork/conceal-xbot/README.md

 ## users

-This are commands that enable the user to all the info related to CCX Discord server users.
+These are commands that enable the user to all the info related to CCX Discord server users.
 Click on the command to see how to use it.

 | Command  | Description |
 | ------------- | ------------- |